ibowditch/userdocs/server.md

 Sample of Maintenance Activity for a Member (click to enlarge)
 :::

+#### Totals

+Each row has a Total figure, and when clicked this will show activity in all categories, for the selected member.
+Similarly, the last row in the table has Totals for each category of activity, and these can be clicked to show a full listing of all member attendance at that type of activity.

+#### Sorting

+The table is initially sorted in ascending alphabetical order of Member name, but the sort order may be changed by clicking any of the table headings.
+For the numeric columns, the default order is descending (high to low), but this can be reversed by clicking the heading once more.
+The example in {ref}`Member Activity (top section)<act-top>` is sorted by *Total*.

 ##### Voting Criteria and Colouring

 Many brigades define Voting Criteria to determine which members are eligible to vote in Brigade Elections.
 Normally these criteria specify a minimum number of hours in a season/year (or attendance at a minimum number of events), that the member must complete to be eligible to vote.

-The table uses these criteria (set by the administrator on behalf of the Executive), to identify members who have met the criteria and those who have not.
+The table uses these criteria ({ref}`set by the administrator<set-vote-crit>` on behalf of the Executive), to identify members who have met the criteria and those who have not.
 Members coloured yellow, are just below the criteria, those coloured red are well below the criteria, and the others are above.

 :::{figure-md} act-mid
 :class: myclass